afsc-gap-products/navmaps/README.md

 Convert spatial data to .kml, .gpx, and .mdb formats for use in navigation software.

-## Convert sf POINTS to .gpx waypoints
+## Write sf POINTS to .gpx waypoint file

 GPX point files are supported in OpenCPN and TimeZero.